samsquire/ideas2/README.md

 A coffee shop can be represented as code and data structures and the systems needed to provision a coffee shop should be provisionable by code.

-# 99. Deep Lever & Testing in the field
+# 99. Deep Lever & Action at distance

 I am still working on this idea.